Top |

 The output image will always have an alpha band.
 A solid alpha is added to any input missing an alpha.

-using the x
+positioned with the x

 and y